POET And Summit Carbon Solutions Announce Carbon Capture Partnership

-(MENAFN- GlobeNewsWire - Nasdaq) Partnership will incorporate 17 POET plants, capture 4.7 million metric tons of CO2
+(MENAFN- PR Newswire) Partnership will incorporate 17 POET plants, capture 4.7 million metric tons of CO2

-AMES AND SIOUX FALLS, Jan.
-29, 2024 (GLOBE NEWSWIRE) -- In a major step forward for the future of agriculture and biofuels, POET and Summit Carbon Solutions (Summit) announced a groundbreaking partnership connecting the world's largest biofuel producer with the world's largest carbon capture and storage project.
+AMES, Iowa and SIOUX FALLS, Iowa, Jan.
+29, 2024 /PRNewswire/ -- In a major step forward for the future of agriculture and biofuels, POET and Summit Carbon Solutions (Summit) announced a groundbreaking partnership connecting the world's largest biofuel producer with the world's largest carbon capture and storage project.
 This collaboration brings together two entities-both founded upon creating new agricultural markets and supporting rural communities-to capture the value of the biogenic CO2 from the bioethanol production process.

 The partnership strategically expands the carbon opportunity across the Midwest by incorporating POET's 12 facilities in Iowa and five facilities in South Dakota into the Summit project.
 This addition will facilitate the capture, transportation, and permanent storage of 4.7 million metric tons of CO2 annually from the 17 POET bioprocessing plants.